Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-54-here-be-dragons.md

 "Trade.
 You have powerful antibiotics, the most powerful on the market."

 "Indeed.
-Often too powerful...but then I suspect you’re in need of something quite strong these days..."
+Often too powerful... but then I suspect you’re in need of something quite strong these days..."

 The Robalin’s head tilted.
 Not a nod, nor a shake of the head.

 Knight nodded, and decided to treat himself to a small glass of beer.
 "You do, of course, understand the difficulty.
-We are only just now beginning to understand the depth of your...recent activities.
+We are only just now beginning to understand the depth of your... recent activities.
 Much of the Dominion was shielded from that knowledge too, so much so they thought we were the first genocidal species to enter the Council.
 That isn’t true, is it?"

 The Robalin’s head tilted the other way.
 "We are not here to discuss recent history.
 We are here to discuss trade."